CyberFlameGO/svnpython/Doc/library/re.rst

 ``\d``
    When the :const:`UNICODE` flag is not specified, matches any decimal digit; this is equivalent to the set ``[0-9]``.
-With :const:`UNICODE`, it will match whatever is classified as a decimal digit in the Unicode character properties database.
+With :const:`UNICODE`, it will match whatever is classified as a digit in the Unicode character properties database.

 ``\D``
    When the :const:`UNICODE` flag is not specified, matches any non-digit